airpair/catching-up-with-javascript-higher-order-functions/post.md

 - doesn't make changes to the data (immutable)
 - keeps the application state intact (stateless)

 Now, **Functional programming** is a powerful programming paradigm under Declarative programming, which stands on the shoulders of *higher-order functions*.
-It is based out of math, striving to describe computation as the evaluation of mathematical functions.
+It is based out on mathematical principles, striving to describe computation as the evaluation of mathematical functions.

 There are some basic principles that must always be followed:

 1. **Functions as a flow**: functions should be used to abstract operations, and your code should be described by a sequence of high-level functions instead of a sequence of low-level statements.
 1. **Data immutability**: data in functional programming should be immutable, which means any operation should be made over a new copy of the data, leaving  the original data untouched.
-1. **Function purity**: functions should be pure, which means they should be indefinetely repeatable (idempotent) and should not keep track of its past (stateless).
+1. **Function purity**: functions should be pure, which means they should be indefinitely repeatable (idempotent) and should not keep track of its past (stateless).
 This way, they should always return the same output for a particular input and won't generate any side-effect.

 Actually, Functional programming is way more than that!
-There are great concepts as currying, composing, functors, point-free, monads...
+There are great concepts such as currying, composing, functors, point-free, monads...
 Anyhow, this article is really about Higher-order functions, so we won't be going any deeper in Functional programming for now.

 JavaScript is considered a hybrid language, so that it is possible to write code either following an Imperative or a Declarative/Functional approach.